 Some suggestions on how you can participate and organize include:

 - Soundwalks or listening events in your local community, with a particular focus on natural and human evolution, human activity in nature and industry, technology and machines

 - Site-specific performance events

-- Concerts curating water inspired compositions (contact us to connect with composers and sound artists)
+- Concerts curating compositions inspired by the theme, “Sounds Lost and Found” (contact us to connect with composers and sound artists)

 - Personal experiences of attentive listening or field recording